jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 ### The role of surgery

-For CRS with or without polyps, endoscopic (with a small camera) minimally invasive surgery is considered when medical therapy has failed.
+For CRS with or without polyps, endoscopic (with a small camera) minimally invasive surgery is considered **_when medical therapy has failed_**.
 Inflamed areas and blockages are removed and reduces the burden of inflammation in the sinuses, while also allowing improved penetration of first-line medications such as nasal steroids to reach the sinuses.

 By itself, surgery does not cure CRS; unless other underlying risk factors are also being addressed, recurrence and worsening of CRS may occur.
 Revisions or repeat surgery may be required after a few years.
 The details of the surgery itself would be discussed with an Ear Nose and Throat (ENT) specialist.